ynput/ayon-documentation/website/docs/ayon_launcher_artist_advanced.md

 import Admonition from '@theme/Admonition';

 :::info
-This page explains the advanced usage of AYON Launcher for advanced users and TDs.
-Where it explains different launcher arguments and CLI interface.
+This page explains the advanced usage of AYON Launcher for advanced users and TDs, covering different launcher arguments and the CLI interface.
 :::

 ## General Information

 ### AYON Executables

-After installing AYON launcher, you'll find different executables based on your OS.
+After installing the AYON Launcher, you'll find different executables based on your OS.

 <Tabs
     defaultValue='win'